Overview

 App Types

-Clace apps can be of three types:
+Clace apps can be of few different types:

 • Containerized apps: The whole app is implemented in a container, Clace proxies the container results.
 This uses the container and proxy plugins.
 No Starlark code is required for this.